twinfoundation/auditable-item-graph/packages/auditable-item-graph-models/docs/reference/interfaces/IAuditableItemGraphAlias.md

-# Interface: IAuditableItemGraphVertex
+# Interface: IAuditableItemGraphAlias

-Interface describing an auditable item graph vertex.
+Interface describing an alias for a vertex.

 ## Extends